SolaceLabs/pubsubplus-cf-dev/README.md

 _If not sure what to pick just use the default with no parameters.
 Otherwise, please ensure that you have allocated enough memory to the BOSH-lite VM for the number and types of VMRs that you want to deploy_

+ - On Linux:

 **Example:** Deploy the default which is a single instance of a Shared-VMR using a self-signed server certificate and evaluation vmr edition.
 ~~~~
-deploy.sh
+./solace_deploy.sh
 ~~~~

 The deployment property file used as default can be found under [templates](templates/1.2.0/),  you can make a copy and edit it.

 **Example:** Use a customized deployment property file from which a new bosh-manifest will be generated.
 ~~~~
+cd solace-messaging-cf-dev/bin
-deploy.sh -c custom_properties.yml
+./deployer.sh -c custom_properties.yml
 ~~~~

+ - On Windows:

+To deploy on windows you will need to modify the deploy script (solace_deploy.sh) in cf-solace-messaging-deployment/dev in the bosh command to use the windows operations file, and change the domains to local.pcfdev.io.
+More details on this in the [operations](operations) directory.
+Once this script has been modified, you can use it to deploy on windows with a separate PCFDev VM, or just run the bosh deploy command directly.

 _The current deployment can be updated by simply rerunning the deployment script._

 ## Using the Deployment

-At this stage, solace-messaging is a service in PCFDev, and the BOSH-lite VMR deployment will auto register with the service broker and become available for use in PCFDev.
+At this stage, solace-messaging is a service in PCFDev or CF, and the BOSH-lite VMR deployment will auto register with the service broker and become available for use in PCFDev.

 _You can use 'cf' from cli-tools, or directly from your host computer, they both access the same PCFDev instance_